 "The last two months have been life-changing," Davis told Shutdown Corner.
 "Through the whole process, I have stayed humble.
 You go from being on cloud nine in the Alabama game to the rough part of losing [in the BCS championship game].

 "But I am focused on chasing a dream.
 You can never feel like you've done enough to show people what you're capable of.
 One play, or one game, will never do that.
 I know a lot of the work is yet to be done."

-Davis had a slow start in Monday's practice with a few missteps in coverage and on fielding punts and kickoffs.
-He also looked a shaky in off coverage a few times, allowing receivers to get too much space and not closing in time on throws his way.
-On Wednesday, Davis appeared more comfortable and confident.
+Davis was off to a slow start in Monday's practice with a few missteps in coverage and on fielding punts and kickoffs.
+He also looked a little shaky in off coverage a few times, allowing receivers to get too much space and not closing in time on throws his way.
+On Wednesday, Davis appeared more comfortable and confident, and

-At 5-foot-9 3/4 and 201 pounds, he's not tall for the position, but he has enough bulk on his frame to jam receivers at the line.
-Davis also showed that he won't give up when facing taller receivers, as he fought with 6-3 Vanderbilt wideout Jordan Matthews for a 50-50 ball and made sure Matthews didn't catch it by knocking it loose.
+At 5-9 3/4 and 201 pounds, he's not tall for the position, but he has enough bulk on his frame to jam receivers at the line.
+Davis also showed that he won't give up when facing taller receivers, as he fought with 6-3 Vanderbilt WR Jordan Matthews for a 50-50 ball and made sure Matthews didn't catch it by knocking it loose.

 Although he has left his mark in the hearts of fans in this state, he's focused now on winning over the scouts.

 "I know I have to show even more," Davis said, "and I am confident I can do that."

 Tajh Boyd stands up to criticism